internship solicitation, c. 1995

 Brief Description of the Organization

 Since its inception in 1976, Franklin Furnace has boldly presented performance art, temporary installations and other forms of temporal art.
 Ida Applebroog, Eric Bogosian, David Cale, Willie Cole, Karen Finley, Guillermo Gomez-Peņa, Jenny Holzer, Barbara Kruger, Tehching Hsieh, Theodora Skipitares, Michael Smith, Annie Sprinkle, Krzysztof Wodiczko, and Paul Zaloom are among the many artists first presented in New York by Franklin Furnace.
 Franklin Furnace also functioned as an artist book archive until 1993 at which point our collection of 13,500 works was acquired by the Museum of Modern Art to form the Museum of Modern Art/Franklin Furnace/Artist Book Collection.
-Franklin Furnace supports performance artists with our Franklin Furnace Fund for Performance Art; and is developing mainstream access to avant-garde art on the world wide web in our live art on the internet program, THE FUTURE OF THE PRESENT .
+Franklin Furnace supports performance artists with our Franklin Furnace Fund grant program; and is developing mainstream access to avant-garde art on the world wide web in our live art on the internet program, THE FUTURE OF THE PRESENT.
 We are in the process of cataloguing and digitally preserving the seminal stories of avant -garde art since the 1970s.